India–Madagascar relations: History

 Relations between Madagascar and western India began in the 18th century and regular trade dates to at least the late 19th century.
 Interstate relations began in 1954 when independent India established a consulate in French-controlled Madagascar.
 When Madagascar became independent in 1960, the consulate was upgraded to embassy status.

 In February 2011, relations were considered cordial, with several high-level officials having had exchanging visits over the course of relations.
 Approximately 20,000 people of Indian origin lived in Madagascar, including 2,500 Indian citizens.

 During the Ambassadorship of Abhay Kumar, who took charge as the 21st Ambassador of India to Madagascar in March 2019, Madagascar became part of Indian Ocean Region Division of the Ministry of External Affairs of India reflecting increasing importance of Madagascar in Indo-Pacific region.

-On 28 January 2020, the Indian Navy launched ‘Operation Vanilla' to help flood-hit Madagascar.
+On 28 January 2020, the Indian Navy launched ‘Operation Vanilla' to help flood-struck Madagascar.
 Indian Navy's Airavat has been reached at Madagascar on January 30.
 Indian Navy's large amphibious ship will provide all necessary assistance to disaster-hit Madagascar.
 Indian Ambassador to Madagascar Abhay Kumar handed over the relief material to country's Prime Minister Christian Ntsay as part of New Delhi's efforts to support the people of the flood-hit African country.
 The relief material, which includes food items, clothing, and other essential consumer goods, arrived at the port of Antsiranana on Indian Naval Ship Airavat.
 Ntsay accepted the relief material from the Indian Ambassador Abhay Kumar in the presence of Commander Sunil Sankar, officers and men of INS Airvat at a brief function held at Antsiranana Port.

 Speaking on the occasion, Ambassador Kumar said that India stands with Madagascar in this hour of need.
 "We are two neighbours connected by the ocean.
 Our quick action to divert INS Airvat to support flood relief operations in Madagascar speaks louder than our words.
 India has always stood with its neighbours, whether land or maritime and will always continue to do so.
 We are often the first country to extend help whenever a neighbour faces a natural disaster."

 Speaking in turn, Ntsay expressed his deep gratitude for the aid and remarked, "This moment is witness to excellent relations between India and Madagascar, it is a historic relationship and we are very proud of witnessing today this solidarity, generosity and brotherhood between the two countries."
 The ceremony was attended by senior civil and military dignitaries in addition to the Prime Minister and his delegation.